Considering a Campus Change

 The Classroom Experience

 After you explore your academic program and campuses, it’s important to reflect on the environment in which you learn best.
+This will help you determine which Penn State campus will be the best fit for you.
 Think about the classes you are currently enrolled in and reflect on the following questions:

 It is valuable to consider the environment you best learn in if you are exploring a change to another Commonwealth Campus, but also to University Park.
 If your plans include University Park, consider the following: